 How Do I Contact eBay Customer Service Directly?

-Once upon a time, eBay offered email addresses, live chat, telephone, and webmail support.
-Fast-forward to July 2018, and eBay has become difficult to contact.
+Once upon a time, eBay offered email addresses for customer service, live chat, telephone contacts, and webmail support.
+Over time, however, eBay has become difficult to contact.

 Is It Still Possible to Contact eBay Directly?